grantukas/Haptic-Sleeve/README.md

 # Haptic-Sleeve
 Repository for the code used for the Haptic Sleeve Project!

-Below is a breif description of the folders.
+Below is a brief description of the folders.

 ### CaseModels
 Contains the 3D models that house the Haptic Sleeve PCB.